jesuslovesyiyi/Python-Fundamentals-Workshop/README.md

 * Click the green "Code" button in the top right of the repository information.
 * Click "Download Zip".
-* Extract this file to a folder on your computer where you can easily access it (we recommend Desktop).
+* Extract this file to a folder on your computer where you can easily access it (I recommend Desktop).

 3. Optional: if you're familiar with `git`, you can instead clone this repository by opening a terminal and entering `git clone https://github.com/jesuslovesyiyi/Python-Fundamentals-Workshop`.